Optimal radial basis for density-based atomic representations: Theory

 \subsection{Density correlation features}

 In the vast majority of applications the density coefficients are not used directly in applications, but are combined to build higher order invariant or equivariant features\cite{bart+13prb,gris+18prl,will+19jcp,drau19prb}.
-For example, the powerspectrum (i.e. SOAP invariant features\cite{bart+13prb}) can be computed as
+For example, the power spectrum (i.e. SOAP invariant features\cite{bart+13prb}) can be computed as

-where the density coefficients can be either those obtained from GTO functions truncated at increasing $\nmax$, or those from an optimal basis containing $\qmax$ terms.
+where the density coefficients can be either those obtained from primitive basis functions truncated at increasing $\nmax$, or those from an optimal basis containing $\qmax$ terms.

+For this work we use primarily the orthogonalized GTO basis introduced in Ref.~\citenum{musi+21jcp}, which compares favorably in terms of information content\cite{gosc+21mlst,musi+21cr} with a DVR basis (a family of orthogonal polynomials), as well as with the alternative GTO basis used in DScribe\cite{Himanen2020} and the shifted-Gaussian basis of QUIP\cite{bart+10prl}.

 We discuss the general case of ``multispectra'' in the frame of the N-body iterative construction of equivariant (NICE) features\cite{niga+20jcp}, but analogous considerations apply to similar many-body descriptors such as the atomic cluster expansion (ACE)\cite{drau19prb,bachmayr2019arxiv} or the moment tensor potential (MTP)\cite{shap16mms}, and is likely to be relevant also for covariant neural networks\cite{ande+19nips,mill2020arxiv}.
 We consider the case of a single chemical species, to keep a notation that is by necessity quite cumbersome as simple as possible, but the generalization is trivial.
 The NICE iteration increases the body order of features that describe correlations between $\nu$ neighbors $\rep<Q||\frho[\sigma; \lambda \mu]_i^{\nu}>$ ($Q$ is a generic index that labels the features, $\lambda$, $\mu$, $\sigma$ are indices that describe their behavior with respect to rotations and inversion) by combining lower order features